enriquebv/vue-headless/docs/README.md

 # heroImage: /hero.png
 heroText: vue-headless
 tagline: Building your own Vue UI.
-actionText: Get Started →
+actionText: Introduction →
-actionLink: /usage/
+actionLink: /introduction
 features:
 - title: Headless
   details: We provide the functionality.
 You provide the UI.
-You dont have to fight to change the styles, we don't have opinions in the way you make your product.
+You dont need to fight to change styles, we don't have opinions in the way you make your product.
 - title: Robust
   details: Developed with Typescript and tested with Jest, the components are production ready before you use it.
 Don't worry for extreme use causes.
 - title: Ease to use